scipopt/gcg/doc/resources/devs/dev-getting-started.md

 and the interplay between GCG and SCIP.

 #### Coding Style Guidelines
 Both SCIP and GCG (aim to) comply with a **common set of coding style guidelines**.
-T hose are given by the [SCIP documentation](https://www.scipopt.org/doc/html/CODE.php).
+Those are given by the [SCIP documentation](https://www.scipopt.org/doc/html/CODE.php).

 #### SCIP Stages
 At times, **GCG needs to interact with SCIP** directly.
 This can only be done within the